wp-plugins/wp-symposium-pro/readme.txt

 License: GPLv2 or later
 Stable tag: 0.56.2

-The ultimate social network plugin for WordPress
+Create your own social network!

 == Description ==

-**Create your own social network!**
+**This is the ultimate social network plugin for WordPress.**

 The core plugin includes member profiles, activity (wall), unlimited forums, friends and email alerts.

-Add the plugin, click a button and you have your own social network, simple as that :)
+Just add the plugin, click a button and you have your own social network, simple as that :)

 Incredibly compatible with themes and plugins.
 Find out more, including additional plugins for WP Symposium Pro, at http://www.wpsymposiumpro.com.